The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Machine-Learning Algebraic Geometry

 A few points of explanation.
 The {\sf Sequential()} specification indicates that the neural network is a MLP.
 The first (input) layer, {\sf Dense()}, is a fully-connected layer meaning that the input 5-vector will be mapped to 50 nodes in a fully-connected way, i.e., the weight-matrix will be dotted with the vector, and then, added with a bias, will return a 50-vector.
 The specification of {\sf activation = None} means it is defaulted to the linear function $f(x) = x$.

 The output of the input layer is fed to the first hidden layer, which is an element-wise sigmoid function $\sigma(x)$ defined under Definition \ref{neuron}, which is then sent to the second hidden layer, again a linear, fully-connected layer, this time outputting a 10-vector, before finally sent to the output layer which sums everything into a single number by the {\sf Dense(1)}.
 Note that only the input layer requires a specification of its input-shape (of dimension 5) and the network will then automatically deal with the subsequent dimensions.
+We will show a schematic of this shortly.

 Having established the network structure, we can train simply by compiling and then fitting